statgen/bravo_api/notes.md

 ## Testing

-Do `python -m pytest` will add the current directory to `sys.path`.
+Do `python -m pytest` as it will add the current directory to `sys.path`.
 Do not `pytest` as that will not allow the current testing setup to find the bravo modules.

 Existing tests are integration tests.
-Will be marked using `@pytest.mark.integration` decorator to differentiate from unit tests.
+They depend on a particular data set and are marked with `@pytest.mark.integration` decorator to differentiate from unit tests.
+Test non-integration tests with `python -m pytest -m 'not integration'`

 # Bravo UI